DSXiangLi/DecryptPrompt/README.md

   - LongAlign: A Recipe for Long Context Alignment of Large Language Models
   - Data Engineering for Scaling Language Models to 128K Context
   - MEGALODON: Efficient LLM Pretraining and Inference with Unlimited Context Length
+  - Make Your LLM Fully Utilize the Context
 - 效率优化
   - Efficient Attention: Attention with Linear Complexities
   - Transformers are RNNs: Fast Autoregressive Transformers with Linear Attention